240,000 AT-RISK YOUTH “FLIP THE SCRIPT” AND LEARN TO CHAMPION THEIR HUMAN RIGHTS

 Every year, Youth for Human Rights International (YHRI) travels the globe on its celebrated Educational World Tour to bring word of the Universal Declaration of Human Rights to roughly a dozen different countries.
 Along the way, the YHRI team holds summits, meets with dignitaries, collaborates with human rights leaders and inspires and empowers youth to become advocates for tolerance and peace.

-While this past year—the 13th World Tour—saw an eventful chain of visits to Austria, Brazil, Colombia, Guatemala, India, Japan, Mexico, South Africa, Taiwan and Trinidad and Tobago, who knows what next year will bring?
+While this past year—the 13th World Tour—saw an eventful chain of visits to Austria, Brazil, Colombia, Guatemala, India, Japan, Mexico, South Africa, Taiwan, Province of China and Trinidad and Tobago, who knows what next year will bring?